yuvrajIMS/PWMsignal-Arduino-ROS/README.md

 ## Ardunio UNO and Newton Subsea Gripper setup

- > Connect Gripper PWM wire to Ardunio's port 9 (as defined in program)
+ > 1.Connect Gripper PWM wire to Ardunio's port 9 (as defined in program)
+ > 2.Upload ServoContol code from this
+ >